 Scope of meeting.

-The meeting will examine the state of the art and future opportunities in the use of Artificial Intelligence to predict the outcome of unknown chemical reactions, and consequently design optimum synthetic routes to desired molecules.
+The meeting examined the state of the art and future opportunities in the use of Artificial Intelligence to predict the outcome of unknown chemical reactions, and consequently design optimum synthetic routes to desired molecules.

-A wide variety of AI approaches will be illustrated, including expert systems, statistical methods, mechanism based and Machine Learning.
+A wide variety of AI approaches were illustrated, including expert systems, statistical methods, mechanism based and Machine Learning.

-Data sourcing, sharing, and quality including data standards.
+Data sourcing, sharing, and quality including data standards and ontologies.

 Theoretical calculations to enrich or replace experimental data.

-There will be the opportunity to try a variety of software / database systems from our exhibitors during the meeting.
+There was the opportunity to try a variety of software / database systems from our exhibitors during the meeting.

 Professor Pierre Baldi – University of California, Irvine

 Dr Connor Coley – Massachusetts Institute of Technology, USA.